|

 The uses of truth |

 We cannot fill vessels already full.
-They must first be
+They must first

-other basis.
+no other basis.
 Grafting holiness upon unholiness, supposing that sin can be

 forgiven when it is not forsaken, is as foolish as straining out gnats and